backstage/backstage/docs/features/search/declarative-integration.md

 Using declarative integration, you can customize your Backstage instance without writing code, see this [RFC](https://github.com/backstage/backstage/issues/18372) for more information.

-In this new system architecture, everything that extends the core Backstage features is called a extension, so a extension could be since an api to a page component, which means all plugins can provide are extensions.
+In the new frontend system, everything that extends Backstage's core features is called an extension, so an extension can be anything from an API to a page component.

-Extensions produces outputs artifacts and these artifacts are inputs consumed by other extensions:
+Extensions produces output artifacts and these artifacts are inputs consumed by other extensions:

 ![search extensions example](../../assets/search/search-extensions-example.svg)

 In the image above, a `SearchResultItem` extension outputs a component and this component is injected as input to the `SearchPage` "items" attachment point.
-The `SearchPage` in turn outputs a route path and element which are inputs attached to the `CoreRoutes` extension.
-Finally, the `CoreRoutes` renders the page element when the location matches the search path.
+The `SearchPage` in turn uses the search result items to compose a search page element and outputs a route path and the page element so they are used as inputs attached to the `CoreRoutes` extension.
+Finally, the `CoreRoutes` renders the page element when the location matches the search page path.

 The basic concepts briefly mentioned are crucial to understanding how the declarative version of the `Search` plugin works.